solana-labs/solana-program-library/governance/NOTES.md

 If the intention is to manage a program, you should use the DAO wallet as the admin auth in your program

-*Note: as of 2022-09-17 the UI is not up-to-date and it is sill allowing users to create the deprecated asset specific governances.*
+*Note: as of 2022-09-17 the UI is not up-to-date and it is still allowing users to create the deprecated asset specific governances.*

 ### Signing transactions: Use the DAO Wallet